 3. Act with Authority

-When you announce your price increase, do not try to “soften the blow” by letting your clients think they will be able to negotiate your prices down.
+When you announce your price increase, don’t try to “soften the blow” by letting your clients think they’ll be able to negotiate your prices down.

 And, most importantly… DO NOT APOLOGIZE.